PickNikRobotics/beta_moveit_website/expertise/moveit.md

                       Sets quarterly goals for every PickNik employee to review open source pull requests.
                     </li>
                     <li class="square-icon">
-                      Contributes portions of code from commercial projects back to improving MoveIt and ROS.
+                      Contributes portions of code from commercial projects back to improving MoveIt and <a href="https://picknik.ai/ros/">ROS</a>.
                     </li>
                     <li class="square-icon">
                       Makes binary/debian releases at intervals throughout the year.